hpsfoundation/foundation/charter.md

 		-	c.
 Active development on the project or component is ideally done in the upstream community

 -	(c) Existing open source projects should continue to run through their existing technical governance structure to maintain cohesion and velocity.
-Projects approved by the TOC for inclusion in the CNCF will be 'lightly' subject to the Technical Oversight Committee.
+Projects approved by the TAC for inclusion in the CNCF will be 'lightly' subject to the Technical Oversight Committee.

 -	(d) A standard protocol to achieve committer status shall be established across projects based on an individual's level and duration of contribution.
 Maintainer status is achieved through contribution to a given project over time and validation by peer committers.

--	(e) New open source projects initiated in CNCF shall complete a project proposal template adopted by the TOC and be approved by the TOC for inclusion in CNCF.
-The TOC members shall be afforded sufficient time to discuss and review new project proposals.
+-	(e) New open source projects initiated in CNCF shall complete a project proposal template adopted by the TAC and be approved by the TAC for inclusion in CNCF.
+The TAC members shall be afforded sufficient time to discuss and review new project proposals.
 New project proposals shall include details of the roles in the project, the governance proposed for the project and identify alignment with CNCF's role and values.

 ## 10. Marketing Committee